spencertipping/phi/dev/phieval-problem.md

 hard dependency: we _can't_ optimistically drop the value or the program will fail.
 So degree-of-badness isn't a continuum.)

+**NB:** this comes down to a continuation-reference problem: "does our continuation refer to node X?"
+If so, we hang onto a node.
+I think this is solvable, possibly recursively if we have a value-lifecycle parser.

 ### How do existing languages deal with this?
 C/OCaml/Haskell/etc use stack frames to hang onto local values; these become GC roots.
 So the compiler backend would maintain some frame-related state,